mdhensley7/BOT563_MH/notebook-log.md

 trimal -in rpb2_clustal.fasta -out rpb2_clustal_trim_9.fasta -gt 0.9
 trimal -in tef1a_clustal.fasta -out tef1a_clustal_trim_9.fasta -gt 0.9
 ```

-Renamed each sequence in each alignment to the species name using the rename_tool.py found in "data" folder
+Renamed each sequence in each alignment to the species name using the rename_tool.py found in "data" folder.
+The output alignment files are named with species and were the files used below.

 #### iqtree